AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/27-practical-considerations.md

 However, it is not necessary for a protocol to allow *any and all* transactions to depend on global state.
 A protocol could specify that certain transactions may depend only on a strictly defined subset of global state, i.e., a well defined *segment* of global state that is independently calculable.

-Simplex-chains can use this technique to their advantage by segmenting both transactions and state which are specific to Proofs of Reflection.
-That way, the state of a simplex-chain's reflections can be calculated without needing to calculate the remaining state for that simplex-chain.
+Simplex-chains can use this technique to their advantage by segmenting both transactions and state which are specific to Proof of Reflection. qThat way, the state of a simplex-chain's reflections can be calculated without needing to calculate the remaining state for that simplex-chain.

 We could specify the state-transition of simplex-chains (using Ethereum's nomenclature) like this: